basscss/basscss/README.md

 ## Lightning-Fast Modular CSS with No Side Effects

 Basscss is a lightweight collection of immutable utilities designed for speed, clarity, performance, and scalability.

-## Stable

-Basscss v8 is the final version of Basscss, which means no major, breaking changes will be introduced.
-Minor features and patches may be added, but due to the nature of this CSS approach, there are virtually no bugs in Basscss.

 ---